How to Build a Draft League POKEMON Team

 ✗ Ignoring speed tiers

-If your fastest Pokémon is 95 Speed and the meta has multiple 100+ Speed threats, you lose the speed war every game.
-Know the Speed tiers in your draft pool.
+If your fastest POKEMON is 95 Speed and the meta has multiple 100+ Speed threats, you lose the speed war every game.
+Know the Speed tiers in your draft pool and ensure you have at least one POKEMON that can outspeed the fastest threats your opponents are likely to draft.

 ✗ Over-valuing BST

-A 650 BST Pokémon with 4 weaknesses and no recovery is often worse than a 500 BST mon with recovery, hazard control, and one weakness.
-BST doesn't win draft leagues.
+A 650 BST POKEMON with 4 weaknesses and no recovery is often worse than a 500 BST mon with recovery, hazard control, and one weakness.
+BST doesn't win draft leagues — role coverage, type synergy, and reliable recovery do.
+Blissey (BST 540) beats many 600+ BST POKEMON as a team anchor because of what it does for the team as a whole.

 ✗ Forgetting win conditions